-Before we introduce the reduction semantics rules, we need to introduce how syntactic elements (cf., Figure 2) may be translated into redex elements, final stage before evaluation.
-This translation is performed at runtime by the
+Before we introduce the reduction semantics rules, we need to introduce how syntactic elements (cf., Fig. 2) may be translated into redex elements, final stage before evaluation.
+This translation is performed at runtime by the operator of

-8The essential difference between the Smalltalk and Java formal model we are making here is about the preciseness of typing information, and not whether type checking occurs at run-time only.
+8 The essential difference between the Smalltalk and Java formal model we are making here is about the preciseness of typing information, and not whether type checking occurs at runtime only.